manjotsodhi1995/backend/README.md

-# backend
+# node-mongo-registration-login-api

-node js Api with login ,registration and adding and updating comments
+NodeJS + MongoDB API for User Management, Authentication and Registration